 Let’s take a look at each, shall we?

-Occupying the top spot among the best places to stay in Busan, the bustling neighbourhood of Seomyeon is about as central as you can get in the sprawling and geographically-complicated city of Busan.
+Occupying the top spot among the best places to stay in Busan, the bustling neighbourhood of Seomyeon is about as central as you can get in this sprawling and geographically-complicated city.

 The main reason most travellers will love staying in Seomyeon is that it lies at the intersection of Busan’s two main subway lines, Lines 1 & 2.
 From either of these lines, you can zip over to most of the best attractions in Busan without having to change trains including Beomeosa Temple, Haeundae Beach, Jagalchi Market and Gwangalli Beach.
 In a city with such grand distances to cover, this is definitely a huge time saver!